run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/about-citsmart/whats-citsmart.md

 Connecting processes.
 Delivering experiences.
 This decision was based on the capacity of our Workflow to adapt to various business needs, and Neuro, by allowing the construction of new data inputs and integration possibilities.
-We also created in the year 2018 the products CX - Center of Experiences.
+We also created in the year 2018 the products CE - Center of Experiences.
 This product is an initiative to create a digital workspace builder.

 ## Anuva